brunodrugowick/microservices-flowershop/README.md

 This project is based on an Alura course on Microservices with Spring Cloud.

+The commits tell the story of the application development.
+You may want to start there if you're using this project to study microservices.

 ## Requirements to develop

 - You must configure the config-server `application.yml` file with at least the `search-locations` property.
 You may change to the location of your own config repo on your local machine or use the commented configuration to use a github repository.